How to Write a Letter of Introduction (Examples)

-A letter of introduction or referral letter is exactly what it sounds, it is an introduction letter written by another person regarding you, the requester for the introduction.
-It is often confused with the following business letters:
+A letter of introduction or referral letter is exactly what it sounds.
+It's an introduction letter written by another person regarding you, the requester for the introduction.
+It's often confused with the following business letters.

-- A cover letter: A cover letter (or application letter) that is provided in your job application to your prospective employer, which speaks to the professional qualifications you have as a potential employee.
+- A cover letter: A cover letter (or application letter) that gets provided in your job application to your prospective employer.
+And which speaks to the professional qualifications you have as a potential employee.

-- A reference letter: A reference letter is written by a previous employer, professional reference, or family friend that speaks to a prospective employer about personal and professional qualities that make you a stand out job applicant.
+- A reference letter: A reference letter gets written by a previous employer, professional reference, or family friend.
+It speaks to a prospective employer about personal and professional qualities that make you a stand out job applicant.

 The letter of introduction is perfect for a professional who is on an active job search.
-You may have a professional friend who is connected with the hiring manager who is hiring for an open job opportunity that you’re interested in.
-You can ask your professional friend to write you, the job seeker, a letter of introduction to the hiring manager, and perform an informational interview to determine if you’re a good fit for the role.
+You may have a professional friend connected with the hiring manager who is hiring for an open job opportunity that you’re interested in.
+You can ask your professional friend to write to you, the job seeker, a letter of introduction.
+The letter should be to the hiring manager.
+It's advised to perform an informational interview to determine if you’re a good fit for the role.

-By going this route, you can stand out from the other job applicants by not just responding to the job advertisement (job ad), but by being referred from a mutual party.
+By going this route, you can stand out from the other job applicants.
+By not just responding to the job advertisement (job ad).
+But by being referred by a mutual party.
 This increases your chances of receiving a job interview and a job offer.